madcountess/lockhartblog/_posts/blogs/2021-08-13-Motivation-for-Revolution.md

 layout: post
 section: blog
 date: 2021-08-13
+headline: What Motivates Me to Revolution?
+summary: The Human Element is worth the struggle and bloodshed, because true freedom will give us more time with each-other.
 ---

-## What Motivates Me to Revolution?
 The Human Element is worth the struggle and bloodshed,
 because true freedom will give us more time with each-other.